April 29, 2026

 Ok, I get it, that's the tech piece, so what's the problem with oil-based coatings?

 So I built a stain that fixes all three at once.
 Tannin-reactive waterborne chemistry, controlled-stop reaction, one coat, fast cure.
-No professional technique required.
-No respirator.
-The Restoration Hardware look on a Saturday, at a Walmart price.
+The Restoration Hardware look on a weekend, at a Walmart price.
 That's the value.
 The rest is execution."

 While she works, I learn that a combination of events inspired her.
 First was a quote from Tim Cook in the "Elysis" project press release (link.)
 The second was in Bill Gates book "How to Avoid a Climate Disaster.